Programme of Study

-You will have a named Achievement Tutor or Personal Tutor who will be responsible for holding regular 1-1 to monitor and support you in achieving your target grades.
-If you require additional support inside or outside the classroom , booster classes or any other support they will be there to guide you and ensure you stay on track.
+You will have a named Achievement Tutor who will be responsible for holding regular 1-1 to monitor and support you in achieving your target grades.
+If you require additional support inside or outside the classroom, booster classes or any other support they will be there to guide you and ensure you stay on track.

 The Manchester College is committed to supporting individuals to achieve the best possible grades.
 We are committed to supporting learners to achieve their full potential and succeed on their course by supporting their personal development and welfare, reducing the impact of internal and external barriers to learning, developing employability skills and supporting progression onto further study and employment.

-Along side your named Achievement Tutor/Personal Tutor you will have access to Student Mentors and Student Experience Safeguard Practitioners, all who are there to support you in achieving your goals
+Along side your named Achievement Tutor you will have access to Student Mentors Student Experience Safeguard Practitioners, Careers, Information, Advice and Guidance staff along with many other support services all who are there to support you in achieving your goals

-All full-time 16-18 students will engage in an initial review and will have a minimum of three progress reviews (1-1’s) across your Programme of Study, with the conversation and outcomes recorded by their Achievement Tutor, Personal Tutor or Mentor.
+All full-time 16-18 students will engage in an initial review and will have a minimum of three progress reviews (1-1’s) across your Programme of Study, with the conversation and outcomes recorded by their Achievement Tutor.

 Student progress and review

-Student Progress and Review Checkpoints are scheduled during weeks commencing:
+Student Progress Monitoring Checkpoints are scheduled during weeks commencing: